 Alcohol withdrawal is one of the most severe forms.
 This often surprises people because it is viewed as being a relatively benign drug.
-But it is still a drug, and stopping it once someone is addicted can have devastating and even fatal consequences.
+But it is still a drug.
+And stopping it abruptly and without supervision once someone is addicted can have devastating, even fatal consequences.

 Delirium tremens is a condition that can occur when a person stops drinking alcohol.
 It is more common in those who have been drinking excessively for ten years or longer.
 But it can happen to anyone who is an alcoholic.

 This condition – which is often referred to as the DTs – can potentially be fatal if left untreated.
 Some of the symptoms of DTs include: